LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### Data types

-Within javascript 7 primitive data types are used:
+Within JavaScript 7 primitive data types are used:
 * **Boolean**: true or false
 * **Number**: integer or float
 * **BigInt**: an integer with unlimited size, recognizable by a small n after the number e.g. `23232n`